UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

     -   Your email
     -   The GPLv3 license

-    Hint: A list of optional keywords for `setuptools.setup` can be found [here](https://setuptools.readthedocs.io/en/latest/setuptools.html#new-and-changed-setup-keywords).
-2.  \*Un\*install numpy and matplotlib
+2.  *Un*install numpy and matplotlib

     ```shell
     pip uninstall numpy matplotlib